Google launches News Showcase service in Japan, will pay fees to 40 publishers

 Unlike news content that appears through Google searches, the service allows news organizations to curate and package their coverage on the News Showcase page or app.

-The service, already provided in countries in Europe and South America, features national and local Japanese newspapers including The Asahi Shimbun, The Mainichi, The Yomiuri Shimbun, The Chunichi Shimbun and Kyodo News, with selected content in multiple languages.
+The service, already provided in countries in Europe and South America, features national and local Japanese newspapers including The Asahi Shimbun, The Mainichi Shimbun, The Yomiuri Shimbun, The Chunichi Shimbun and Kyodo News, with selected content in multiple languages.
 Licensing fees are not disclosed.

 The News Showcase is available on both desktop and smartphone platforms.
 Several headlines at a time are packaged by each news organization and link to the stories on their websites.
 Publishers who keep content behind a paywall can decide whether to allow free access to individual stories.